visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

-However, when performing the calculation with Finite Space Lyapunov Exponents (FSLE), instead of assuming a uniform mesh discretization and specifying the dispersion distance, we specify a dispersion factor which in a traditional FTLE is the dispersion distance divided by the initial distance.
+However, when performing the calculation with Finite Space Lyapunov Exponents (FSLE), instead of assuming a uniform mesh discretization and specifying the dispersion distance, we specify a dispersion factor.
+In a traditional FTLE, this is the dispersion distance divided by the initial distance.
 In the equivalent definition the dispersion distance is the maximal Eigen value.
 Thus when the maximal Eigen value is greater than the specified dispersion factor, then the exponent is calculated.

 For more details see the following paper: `A Comparison of Finite-Time and Finite-Size Lyapunov Exponents by Ronald Peikert, Armin Pobitzer, Filip Sadlo